hridita11/GNCI-Hackathon/README.md

 ## 🕵️ The case

-At **T+0:00**, a claim drops on **Y** (the origin platform): mosque members allegedly attacked town hall attendees who opposed a mosque expansion.
+At **T+0:00**, a claim drops on **Chirp** (the origin platform): mosque members allegedly attacked town hall attendees who opposed a mosque expansion.
 It's already got a video attached.
 It's already got comments.
 It's already got momentum.

 You don't know yet if it's true.